Measurement of the Full Shape of the Thermal Sunyaev-Zeldovich Power Spectrum from South Pole Telescope and {\it

 \section{Datasets and methods}

 \fi This work uses the same datasets as the kSZ trispectrum analysis by \citet{raghunathan24}.
 We summarize the datasets here and refer the reader to the appendix of \citet{raghunathan24} for more details.
 The datasets for this analysis come from \sptpol{} (150 GHz, \citealt{austermann12}), \sptthreeg{} (\firstsptband, 150, and 220 GHz, \citealt{benson14, bender18, sobrin22}), and \herschel-SPIRE (600 and 857 GHz, \citealt{pilbratt10, griffin10}) surveys of a roughly \fieldsize{} region centered at right ascension \mbox{(RA)=$352.5\degree$ (23h30m)} and declination (Dec.)=$-55\degree$.
 The \sptpol{} observations were carried out between 2012 and 2016 while the \sptthreeg{} observations are from the 2019 and 2020 seasons.
 The map depths at \firstsptband, 150, and 220 GHz correspond to 4.5, 3, and 16 \ukam{} respectively.
 To create the SPT maps, we filter the raw SPT time ordered data (TOD) and then bin them into flat sky maps in the Sanson-Flamsteed projection with a pixel resolution of $\pixres$ \citep{schaffer11}.
 The filtering and map-making procedures are similar to previous published SPT works \citep[for example]{schaffer11, dutcher21}.
 The filtering scheme is employed to remove excess noise along the scan direction $\ell_{x}$ and to reduce aliasing when the TOD are binned into maps.
+The $\ell_{x}$ filtering significantly removes our sensitivity to large-scale modes and hence for the rest of this analysis we only focus on modes $\ell > 500$.
 After the maps are made, we cross-correlate the individual frequency maps with \planck{} to obtain absolute calibration factors.